tmorin/ceb/example/address-selector/README.md

 # Address selector

-The goal of this example is to create an auto-complete input element fetching data from a remote web services: http://nominatim.openstreetmap.org.
+The goal of this example is to create an auto-complete input element fetching data from a remote web services: [nominatim].

 The design part is handled by [bootstrap].
 The complexity is tackled using the functional paradigm given by [baconjs].